-It has 11 faculties: Applied Engineering; Arts; Business and Economics; Design Sciences; Law; Medicine and Health Sciences; Pharmaceutical, Biomedical and Veterinary Sciences; Science; Social Sciences; Antwerp School of Education; and the Institute of Development Policy.
+It has 9 faculties: Applied Engineering; Arts; Business and Economics; Design Sciences; Law; Medicine and Health Sciences; Pharmaceutical, Biomedical and Veterinary Sciences; Political and Social Sciences; Science.

-Antwerp is also home to four universities of applied sciences and arts.
-In total, the city has about 45,000 students.
+Antwerp is also home to four universities of applied sciences and arts and has more than 50,000 students.

-If you want to know more about life on campus, discover these facts, figures and rankings or watch this video on YouTube!
+If you want to know more about life on campus, discover these facts, figures and rankings or watch this video on YouTube where international students share their experiences!